AlfaiAbdul/Belly-Button-Biodiversity/README.md

 ### Belly Button Biodiversity
 ![Preview](dashb.jpg)

+You can visit the app @ herocu server --> https://analyzingbellybbiodiversity.herokuapp.com/

 In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).